ItsMePaulo/tutoring/COS212/examprep/Exam1/README.md

 ```

-6.2.2 Write a method `etHeight(TNode<T> node)` which calculates the height of a sub-tree whose root is node.
+6.2.2 Write a method `getHeight(TNode<T> node)` which calculates the height of a sub-tree whose root is node.
 You may
 not use any additional libraries.
 (5)

 ```java